The 8 Types of English Nouns You Need to Know, with Lots of Examples

 Gendered Nouns

 Most English nouns are gender-neutral.
-This is very different from Spanish or French nouns, which are spelled differently and require the correct article-noun agreement for each gender.
+This is very different from nouns in other languages like Spanish and French, which are spelled differently and require the correct article-noun agreement for each gender.

 There are a few cases where English nouns are gendered, such as using waiter for a male and waitress for a female.
 But, for the most part, English nouns aren’t attached to a specific gender and the article (the, a or an) doesn’t change depending on gender.

-Keep in mind, some pronouns are gendered.
+Keep in mind that some pronouns are gendered.
 Pronouns can be used in place of a noun so you don’t have to repeat the same noun over and over.
 Pronouns like he and she refer to specific genders.
 They or them can be used as gender-neutral pronouns in English.

 Plural Nouns

-The most basic way to form plural nouns is to add -s at the end of the word.
+The most common way to form plural nouns is to add -s at the end of the word.
 Many plural nouns like cars, apples and books are formed this way.

 Knowing these noun types will help you talk about them.
 For example, since love is an uncountable noun but notebook is countable, you can’t say “I have five loves,” but you could say “I have five notebooks.”